egumasa/TorchNLP-Notes/README.md

 - [ ] Reimplementing some cool NLP architectures
 - [ ] Creating custom language components (for a applied language tasks) with AllenNLP and/or spaCy

-More specifically, my learning objectives covers:
+More specific learning objectives are:

 - [ ] Reimplementing [Transformer-SRL package](https://github.com/Riccorl/transformer-srl) with spaCy version 3
 - [ ] Understand spaCy [SpanCategorizer](https://spacy.io/api/spancategorizer/#_title) and train the pipeline with relatively small hand-annotated data
 - [ ] Domain adaptation of BERT and RoBERTa model to general academic English